 The performance of the Company is dependent upon the Royalty received from PPL.
-The amount of the Royalty will be dependent upon System Sales, which is subject to a number of factors that affect the restaurant industry generally and the QSR segment of this industry in particular, including the highly competitive nature of the industry, traffic patterns, demographic considerations and the type, number and proximity of competing quick service restaurants.
+The amount of the Royalty will be dependent upon System Sales, which is subject to a number of factors that affect the restaurant industry generally and the QSR segment of this industry.
+The Canadian restaurant industry is intensely competitive with respect to price, value proposition, service, location and food quality.
 Competitors include national and regional chains, as well as independently owned restaurants.
 If PPL is unable to successfully compete in the QSR segment, System Sales may be adversely affected, the amount of Royalty reduced and the ability of PPL to pay the Royalty may be impaired.
 In addition, factors such as government regulations, inflation, publicity from any food-borne illnesses, increased food, labour and benefit costs, continuing operations of key suppliers and the availability of experienced management and hourly employees may also adversely affect the gross sales of the quick service restaurant industry in general and the gross sales by Pizza Pizza and Pizza 73 Restaurants in particular.
-PPL's success also depends on numerous factors affecting discretionary consumer spending, including economic conditions, disposable consumer income and consumer confidence.
+PPL's success also depends on numerous factors affecting discretionary consumer spending, including general economic conditions, disposable consumer income, consumer confidence and consumer concerns over food safety, the genetic origin of food products, public health issues and related matters.
 Adverse changes in these factors could reduce guest traffic or impose practical limits on pricing, either of which could reduce revenue of restaurants.
 This risk is heightened by the impact of social media.

-Availability, Cost and Quality of Raw Materials
+Availability, Cost, Quality of Raw Materials and Reliance on Suppliers

-Sales by Pizza Pizza Franchisees and Pizza 73 Unit Companies are dependent upon the availability and quality of the products used in the products sold by such Pizza Pizza Franchisees and Pizza 73 Unit Companies.
-The availability and price of these commodities is subject to fluctuation and may be affected by a variety of factors affecting the supply and demand of the products used in these products, such as beef, demand for the products, disease and other factors.
+Sales by Pizza Pizza Franchisees and Pizza 73 Unit Companies are dependent upon the availability and quality of the raw materials, food and services used in the products sold by such Pizza Pizza Franchisees and Pizza 73 Unit Companies.
+The availability and price of these commodities are subject to fluctuation and may be affected by a variety of factors affecting the supply and demand of the raw materials used in these products.
 A significant reduction in the availability or quality of products or increases in the prices of such products purchased by Pizza Pizza Franchisees and Pizza 73 Unit Companies resulting from any of the above factors could have a material adverse effect on gross sales of Pizza Pizza and Pizza 73 Restaurants and could adversely affect the profitability of PPL-wide restaurant operations, particularly if PPL is unable to reflect increased costs in the selling price of its product.